luqven/gh-stack/README.md

 - Add a markdown table to the PR description (idempotently) of each PR in the stack describing _all_ PRs in the stack.
 - Log a simple list of all PRs in the stack (+ dependencies) to stdout.
 - Automatically update the stack + push after making local changes.
+- **Land an entire stack** by squash-merging the topmost approved PR and closing the rest.

 ---